MaartenWarson/IncidentTool-Backend/README.md

 This application is a RESTFul Web API that created the connection with a local SQL Server database.
 Here the data from the devices, incidents, occurred incidents, users, ... will be stored.

 ## Repository Summary
 This repository will focus on the backend part of the project.
-This is a RESTFull WEB API writtin in .NET Core 3.1.
+This is a RESTFull WEB API written in .NET Core 3.1.

 ## Running the project
 **IncidentTool-Backend**